ClickHouse/clickpy/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Please fork and raise PR's to contribute.
-Changes and ideas welcome.
+Changes and ideas are welcome.

 ## License